greenshadow19/CV/README.md

 # CV

-`HH_cv` - cv with full information from the site hh.ru
+`Kovalkov_Kirill_HH.pdf` - cv with full information from the site hh.ru

-`Kirill_Kovalkov` - designed cv, to be updated
+`Kirill_Kovalkov.pdf` - designed cv, to be updated